A multifractional option pricing formula: The option pricing formula

 where $N\left(\cdot\right)$ stands for the standard normal cumulative density and:

 Consequently, after replace the above computations into Eq. (\ref{eq:C}), we can arrive at the pricing for a European Call under multifractional diffusion:

 The formula (\ref{eq:BS}) is also a generalization of the previous approaches.
 If $h(t)=H$ is fixed to some value in its domain, the above result is equivalent to the fractional Black-Scholes formula \citep{necula2002option}, while for $h\left(t\right)=1/2$, the standard Black-Scholes premium is recovered.
+The main difference among them resides on the volatility side.
+While in the classical Black-Scholes model the variance scale linear on time, in the fractional approach does it by the constant power-law t\textasciicircum\{2H\} In the multifractional setting, the power scaling keeps, but now through by a time-dependent exponent.